shaps80/Abracadabra/README.md

 To include all components:
     `pod 'Abracadabra'`

-To include only the core
+To include only the core (no UI elements)
 	`pod 'Abracadabra/Core'`

 ## Author